LucieBertiere/Rating-toxic-comments/README.md

 #### Using Ridge Regression :
 Using the same Ridge model as the one we did with the first idea, we increase our score by almost 0.01.

+But then we thought about giving more weights to really toxic comments (i.e. those who are labelled as severe toxic, threatning or having identity hate).
+This would have the power to make our model distinguish better between non-toxic and toxic comments.
+This increased our model accuracy by 0.016.

+Finally using this weighted ridge regression, we decided to ensemble 3 different of this model, controlling the regularization parameter $$\alpha$$, to make our accuracy better.
+We used :
+- $$\alpha = 10$$
+- $$\alpha = 1$$
+- $$\alpha = 0.5$$

 ## Bibliography